 This course is designed to familiarize students with fundamental concepts in nursing care of patients with selected psychiatric-mental health disorders.
-There is emphasis on nursing process and foundations of evidence-based clinical decision in providing developmentally appropriate, culturally sensitive care in a variety of health care delivery
+There is emphasis on the nursing process and foundations of evidence-based

 NUR 204 Obstetrical Nursing

 This course is designed to familiarize students with the normal physiologic processes for nursing care and actions in the care of the childbearing woman, the newborn, and the family.
 There is specific emphasis on scientific bases for maternal child nursing, nursing process in nursing care, communication in providing safe and effective care with interprofessional collaboration, integration of evidence-based practice, education of the childbearing family, critical thinking, and the impact of cultural diversity related to childbearing families.
 Prerequisite or Corequisite: NUR 202; Co-requisite: NUR 205